phetsims/natural-selection/doc/model.md

 * Bunnies reproduce at 12:00 on the generation clock.
 * Any bunny can mate with any other bunny.
 Age, sex, and pedigree relationship are irrelevant.
 * For convenience, we refer to the two parents as _**father**_ and _**mother**_.
 In the _Pedigree_ graph, the father is on the left, the mother is on the right.
+In genotype abbreviations (e.g. 'Ff'), the allele inherited from the father is first, the mother is second.
 * When bunnies mate, they produce 4 offspring.
 Mating follows [Mendelian Inheritance](https://en.wikipedia.org/wiki/Mendelian_inheritance), with cross breeding as described by a [Punnett Square](https://en.wikipedia.org/wiki/Punnett_square).